Individual Tiramisu Parfaits

 You may know that eating raw eggs puts you at risk for a foodborne illness called salmonella.
 Hunt down some pasteurized eggs that are gently heated to 140 degrees before being packaged to kill any bacteria.
 Pasteurized egg whites are harder to whip, but be patient.
-You do not want to feed uncooked eggs to those with compromised immune systems, the very young or the elderly.
-Or try my Tiramisu Recipe without raw eggs.
+You do not want to feed uncooked eggs to those with compromised immune systems, the very young, or the elderly.
+Or try my Tiramisu Recipe that’s made without raw eggs.

 If you have a burner that can keep your water at 140º for 3 minutes, you can pasteurize your eggs at home.
 This must be done with a very accurate thermometer as over 142º can cook the eggs.
 And a lower temperature will not kill salmonella.
 I have done this using my Instant Read Digital Thermometer (affiliate link).